mbaumer/us_hep_funding/docs/_states/OH.md

 ### Committees
 Marcy Kaptur is the #2 Democrat on the House Committee on Appropriations

+Marcy Kaptur is the #1 Democrat on the House Appropriations Subcommittee on Energy and Water Development

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016